resource-watch/slate/source/includes/concept/_dataset.md

 #### Carto

-Carto is an open, powerful, and intuitive map platform for discovering and predicting key insights underlying the location data in our world.
-You can learn more about Carto [here](https://carto.com/).
+[Carto](https://carto.com/) is an open, powerful, and intuitive map platform for discovering and predicting key insights underlying the location data in our world.

 #### ArcGIS Feature Service

-ArcGIS server is a complete, cloud-based mapping platform.
+[ArcGIS](https://www.arcgis.com/index.html) server is a complete, cloud-based mapping platform.
 You can learn more about ArcGIS [here](https://www.arcgis.com/index.html).

 #### Google Earth Engine

-Google Earth Engine combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities and makes it available for scientists, researchers, and developers to detect changes, map trends, and quantify differences on the Earth’s surface.
-You can learn more about Google Earth Engine [here](https://earthengine.google.com/).
+[Google Earth Engine](https://earthengine.google.com/) combines a multi-petabyte catalog of satellite imagery and geospatial datasets with planetary-scale analysis capabilities and makes it available for scientists, researchers, and developers to detect changes, map trends, and quantify differences on the Earth’s surface.

 #### Web Map Services

-WMS connector provides access to data served through OGC WMS protocol standard.
+[WMS](https://docs.geoserver.org/stable/en/user/services/wms/index.html) connector provides access to data served through OGC WMS protocol standard.

 #### Rasdaman (Raster Data Manager)

-Rasdaman is a database with capabilities for storage, manipulation and retrieval of multidimensional arrays.
+[Rasdaman](https://www.rasdaman.com/) is a database with capabilities for storage, manipulation and retrieval of multidimensional arrays.

 #### NEX-GDDP

-The NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP) dataset is comprised of downscaled climate scenarios for the globe that are derived from the General Circulation Model (GCM) runs conducted under the Coupled Model Intercomparison Project Phase 5 (CMIP5) and across two of the four greenhouse gas emissions scenarios known as Representative Concentration Pathways (RCPs).
+The [NASA Earth Exchange Global Daily Downscaled Projections (NEX-GDDP)](https://www.nasa.gov/nex) dataset is comprised of downscaled climate scenarios for the globe that are derived from the General Circulation Model (GCM) runs conducted under the Coupled Model Intercomparison Project Phase 5 (CMIP5) and across two of the four greenhouse gas emissions scenarios known as Representative Concentration Pathways (RCPs).

+#### BigQuery

+[BigQuery](https://cloud.google.com/bigquery) is a serverless, highly scalable, and cost-effective cloud data warehouse designed to help you make informed decisions quickly, so you can transform your business with ease.

+#### Loca

+[LOCA](http://loca.ucsd.edu/), which stands for Localized Constructed Analogs, is a technique for downscaling climate model projections of the future climate.

 #### Comma-Separated Values (CSV)